marijnh/Eloquent-JavaScript/10_modules.md

 {{index dependency}}

 But the interface that a module provides for others to use is only half the story.
 A good module system also requires modules to specify which code _they_ use from other modules.
 These relations are called _dependencies_.
-If module A uses functionality from module B, it is said to _depend_ on it.
+If module A uses functionality from module B, it is said to _depend_ on that module.
 When these are clearly specified in the module itself, they can be used to figure out which other modules need to be present to be able to use a given module and to automatically load dependencies.

-When the ways in which modules interact with each other are explicit, a system becomes more like ((LEGO)), where pieces interact through well-defined connectors, and less like mud, where everything mixes with everything.
+When the ways in which modules interact with each other are explicit, a system becomes more like ((LEGO)), where pieces interact through well-defined connectors, and less like mud, where everything mixes with everything else.

 {{id es}}